 Brooches now contained a lever catch in the “C” design clasp for improved security.

-Popular motifs included: acorns, bees, bells, birds, crescents, crosses, daisies, hearts, monograms, stars, and shield shapes.
+Popular motifs included included the following: acorns, bees, bells, birds, crescents, crosses, daisies, hearts, monograms, stars, and shield shapes.
 Geometric patterns were common.
 Enameling remained popular.

 Archeological digs continued during this period, generating great public curiosity.
 Thus, Ancient Greek, Roman, and Egyptian designs remained popular and inspired cameo use.
 Excavations of Ancient Etruscan cities in Italy brought about a revival of Etruscan designs in jewelry.
 In particular, an ancient metal technique featuring fine, beaded granulation was resurrected.

 Popular Gemstones and Cutting Styles